tools-for-fll/.github/profile/README.md

     robot move around the field.
 At this point, this is functional but still a work in progress (notably, there is no documentation!).

-* Tools for events: These are tools that are mainly helpful to event organizers (either official events or scrimmages).
+* *Tools for events*: These are tools that are mainly helpful to event organizers (either official events or scrimmages).
 In this category is:

   - [FLL Scorer](https://github.com/tools-for-fll/FLLScorer) - a Java
     application for performing robot game scoring at an event, including a match timer and audience display of the live robot game results.

 [^1]: Ages vary by country